image of butterflies

 print header

 Bicycles are considered vehicles under the Highway Traffic Act (HTA) - they have the same rights and responsibilities as other motor vehicles.
-That means that those riding them - cyclists - must obey the rules of the road too.
+That means that cyclists must obey the rules of the road too.
 When bikes follow the same rules as cars, the roads become safer and more predictable for everyone.

-As cycling becomes a more popular mode of transportation in our communities, we are going to see more cyclists on the road.
+As cycling continues to gain in popularity as a mode of transportation, we see more cyclists on the road.
 Cyclists and drivers of motor vehicles must share the road safely to reduce the frequency and severity of preventable injuries.

 ShareTheRoad